-A competence in theological language(s) is a qualifying requirement - see 'Language Requirements'.
+A competence in theological language(s) is a qualifying requirement - see 'Language Requirements' page after this section.

-Admission Requirements: Mode A / Structured Research
+Admission Requirements: Structured Research

 The minimum entry requirement is an honours primary degree in which Theology comprises at least an equal joint honours component.
-Candidates should have obtained at least Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
+Candidates should have obtained at least Second-Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
 An interview will be part of the selection procedure.